-If in doubt regarding any aspect of bearing life of a STAMFORD alternator, contact the nearest authorized supplier of the STAMFORD factory.
+If in doubt regarding any aspect of bearing life of a STAMFORD[®] alternator, contact the nearest authorized supplier of the alternator or contact CGT Customer Service.

 5.9.5 Standby Applications

 Run alternators in standby applications at no load for a minimum of 10 minutes every week.
 For alternators fitted with regreasable bearings, re-grease the bearings every 6 months, regardless of the number of accumulated running hours.